My TEDxCopenhagen talk

 You can see all the talks here.

-11 thoughts on “My TEDxCopenhagen talk”
+11 responses to “My TEDxCopenhagen talk”

-1. Watching your talk gave me the biggest smile.
+Watching your talk gave me the biggest smile.
 I couldn’t help myself but to be happy and feel happy.
 Thanks for brightening my day.
 Now it’s my turn to go brighten somebody else’s day!

-2. Alex, I can’t tell you how much I appreciate your work!
+Alex, I can’t tell you how much I appreciate your work!
 As a person who has made a career in vocational counseling with people with disabilities–in a government-based setting, no less, I’ve seen countless instances of very unhappy, very unhealthy and very unfulfilled people at work.
 And not all of them were my colleagues in this government agency!
 For years, when I worked as a counselor, I would remind my clients that THEY were interviewing the employer as much as the employer was interviewing THEM.
 My motto has always been “Life is too short to do a job you hate!”
 In more recent years, as the agency’s internship coordinator, I’ve advised nearly a hundred students on the importance of finding a good “fit” vocationally–and then taking the opportunity to learn and grow throughout one’s career.

 As I contemplate returning to a formal management position, I’ll be looking for ways to make Arbejsdglaede part of my daily focus and to encourage its development among those with whom I work.